tenstorrent/tt-studio/models/tt-metal-llama3-70b/README.md

   --publish 7000:7000 \
   tt-metal-llama3-70b-src-full-inference:v0.0.1-tt-metal-a053bc
 ```

+To stop the container, use `docker stop $container_id`.
+A `tt-smi -r 0,1,2,3` reset will almost definitely be required as this will not shutdown the Tenstorrent devices gracefully.

 The inference API server after start up (3-5 minutes) is available to server requests.
 See the test scripts for examples on how to send those requests.